 Formulation of Hypothesis in research is an essential task in the entire Research Process that comes in the third step.
 A hypothesis is a tentative solution to a research problem or question.
-Here, we will cover a functional definition of hypothesis & basic Steps in Formulation of Hypothesis for your research.
+Here, we will cover a functional definition of hypothesis & basic Steps in the formulation of hypotheses for your research.

 Research works, in fact, are designed to verify the hypothesis.
 Therefore, a researcher, of course, would understand the meaning and nature of the hypothesis in order to formulate a hypothesis and then to test the hypothesis.